gpantaz/gpantaz.github.io/content/publication/bagans/index.md

 ---
-title: 'Combine to Describe: Evaluating Compositional Generalization in Image Captioning'
+title: 'Data Augmentation using GANs for Speech Emotion Recognition'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Aggelina Chatziagapi
+  - Georgios Paraskevopoulos
+  - Dimitris Sgouropoulos
   - admin
+  - Malvina Nikandrou
+  - Theodoros Giannakopoulos
+  - Athanasios Katsamanis
-  - Alessandro Suglia
+  - Alexandros Potamianos
-  - Arash Eshghi
+  - Shrikanth Narayanan

 # # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2022-07-01T00:00:00Z'
+date: '2019-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).